-All grant funds must be used for the sole purposes set forth in the grant proposal and application and must be used in compliance with all applicable laws.
+All grant funds must be used for the sole purposes set forth in the grant proposal and application Illinois Department of Public Health - Office of Performance Management and must be used in compliance with all applicable laws.
 Grant funds may not be used as matching funds for any other grant program unless specifically allowed under grant program guidelines.
 Use of grant funds for prohibited purposes may result in loss of grant award and/or place the grantee at risk for repayment of those funds used for the prohibited purpose.
 Regardless of the source of funding (federal pass-through or State), all grant-funded expenses must be compliant with Cost Principles under Subpart E of 2CFR200 unless an exception is noted in federal or State statutes or regulations.